PacktPublishing/Kubernetes-for-Absolute-Beginners---Hands-on/README.md

-Here’s a corrected version of your README file with improved formatting and clarity:

----

 # Kubernetes for the Absolute Beginners - Hands-On

 This is the code repository for [Kubernetes for Absolute Beginners - Hands-On](https://www.packtpub.com/application-development/hands-tensorflow-smart-application-development-video?utm_source=github&utm_medium=repository&utm_campaign=9781788998635), published by [Packt](https://www.packtpub.com/?utm_source=github).
 It contains all the supporting project files necessary to work through the video course from start to finish.